cncf/tag-contributor-strategy/CHARTER.md

 #### Chairs and TOC Liaison

-- TOC Liaison: Matt Klein
+- TOC Liaison: Matt Klein, Saad Ali
-- Chairs: Josh Berkus, Gerred Dillon, Paris Pittman
+- Chairs: Josh Berkus, Stephen Augustus, Paris Pittman  (Emeritus: Gerred Dillon)
 - Tech Leads: None at this time but can change with need at a later time with charter ratification